Drug Interactions between Metoprolol Succinate ER and venlafaxine

 Metoprolol Succinate ER

-- Venlafaxine is a member of the drug class serotonin-norepinephrine reuptake inhibitors.
+- Venlafaxine is in the drug class serotonin-norepinephrine reuptake inhibitors.

 - Anxiety and Stress